-Welcome to the School of Law, Leadership & Business and in particular the Foundation degree in Events Management.
+Welcome to the School of Law, Leadership and Business and in particular the HE Tourism and Aviation department.

-This handbook provides you with information about your Events Management course, the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.
+This handbook provides you with information about your FD Tourism and Aviation course (which is validated by The Open University), the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.

-Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the field of Events Management and also for progression onto a BA (Hons) Degree top-up course if that is your choice.
+Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the tourism and aviation sector and also for progression onto the International Tourism and Aviation Management BA (Hons) Degree top-up course if that is your choice.